 The tape is available in 7 colors, and all of them come as a pack which is very cost-effective as well.
 Projects that relate to labeling, color coding, artworks, room decoration, etc, can be well suited with TradeGear Colored Masking Tape.
 But it’s not the right one for home renovation projects because of the paper type.

-Buyer’s Guide for Best Tape to Use When Painting
+Buyer’s Guide of Best Painters Tape

 Painter’s tape might seem to be a small, harmless tool for a painter.
 But if you put the wrong one into use, it can mess up the entire remodeling/painting project of yours.